randyr505/dash-button-monitor/README.md

 #### Deactivate button
 After you have received your credit or you are just sure you are done with having the button connected to Amazon you can select a product when prompted, then go back and manage the button.
 When you select the button you should have the option to deactivate it.
+WARNING: If you deactivate your button it will no longer be connected to wifi after the next push.
+You will have to setup the button again to use it.